Flowers in Ukraine: Introduction

 Ukraine National Flower History

-Sunflowers, like other popular plants in Ukraine (including potatoes, tomatoes and corn), didn’t originate in Europe.
-Cultivated in North America around 3000 BCE, the Russian Tsar Peter the Great fell in love with the sunny plants.
-He brought them to Eastern Europe from the Netherlands by the Russian Tsar Peter the Great.
+Sunflowers, like other popular plants in Ukraine (including potatoes, tomatoes, and corn), didn’t originate in Europe.
+First cultivated in North America around 3000 BCE, sunflowers were brought to Eastern Europe through the Netherlands.

 The seeds loved Ukraine’s hot, dry climate and rich soil.
 The flowers quickly gained popularity among the locals when they discovered that the Orthodox Church didn’t ban the oil during Lent.
 The sunflower culture took off.
 By the early 19th century, people planted huge fields filled with sunflowers all over Ukraine.
 Sunflower seeds fried with oil and salt became the most popular snack throughout the country.
 To this day, you can see people of all ages chewing on sunflower seeds and spitting out the shells while watching TV or walking in the street.